CI Execution

 import puppeteer from "puppeteer";

-import { reportResults } from 'twd-js/runner-ci';Basic Usage
+import { reportResults } from 'twd-js/runner-ci';3.
+Create the script

 // scripts/run-tests-ci.js